 Creating Healthy Schools: Ten Key Ideas for the SEL and School Climate Community

-About The 10: The 10, an occasional series by AIR’s Education Policy Center, offers policymakers, educators, and the general public accessible, research-based information on pressing education issues.
+About The 10: The 10, an occasional series, offers policymakers, educators, and the general public accessible, research-based information on pressing education issues.

 Social and emotional learning (SEL) and school climate are complementary and intertwined.
 Positive school environments with opportunities for social and emotional learning enable students and staff to develop social and emotional competence, which in turn can make school climate more positive.